Operation Tractable: Hill 262 (Mont Ormel)

-The first attack against Polish positions was by the "Der Führer" Regiment of the 2nd SS Panzer Division.
-Although the Podhale Rifles battalion was able to repel the attack, it expended a substantial amount of its ammunition in doing so.
+The first attack against Polish positions was by the "Der Führer Regiment" of the 2nd SS Panzer Division.
+The Podhale Rifles battalion was able to repel the attack but used much of its ammunition in doing so.
 The second attack was devastating to the dwindling armoured forces of the Polish battlegroups.
-A single German tank, positioned on Point 239 (northeast of Mont Ormel), was able to destroy five Sherman medium tanks within two minutes.
-At this time, the 3rd Parachute Division—along with an armoured regiment of the 1st SS Panzer Division—attacked Mont Ormel from inside the Falaise Pocket.
+A German tank, positioned on Point 239 (northeast of Mont Ormel), was able to destroy five Sherman tanks within two minutes.
+The 3rd Parachute Division—along with an armoured regiment of the 1st SS Panzer Division—attacked Mont Ormel from inside the Falaise Pocket.
 This attack was repulsed by the artillery, which "massacred" German infantry and armour closing in on their positions.

-As the assault from the southwest ran out of steam, the 2nd SS Panzer Division resumed its attack on the northeast of the ridge.
-Since Polish units were now concentrated on the southern edges of the position, the 2nd SS was able to force a path through to the 3rd Parachute Division by noon, opening a corridor out of the pocket.
+As the assault from the southwest ran out of momentum, the 2nd SS Panzer Division resumed its attack on the northeast of the ridge.
+Since Polish units were now concentrated on the southern edges of the position, the 2nd SS Panzer Division was able to force a path through to the 3rd Parachute Division by noon, opening a gap in the pocket.
 By mid-afternoon, close to 10,000 German troops had escaped through the corridor.
-Despite being overwhelmed by strong counterattacks, Polish forces continued to hold the high ground on Mont Ormel, which they referred to as "The Mace" (Maczuga), inflicting many casualties on the German forces escaping through the gap by artillery fire.
-Irritated by the presence of these units, which were exacting a heavy toll on his men, Generaloberst Paul Hausser, commander of the 7th Army, ordered the positions to be "eliminated".
-Although substantial forces, including the 352nd Infantry Division and several battlegroups from the 2nd SS Panzer Division inflicted heavy casualties on the 8th and 9th Battalions of the 1st Polish Armoured Division, the counterattack was defeated.
-The battle had cost the Poles almost all of their ammunition, leaving them in a precarious position.
+Despite being overwhelmed by counterattacks, Polish forces continued to hold the high ground on Mont Ormel, which they referred to as the "Mace" (Maczuga), inflicting many casualties on the German forces escaping through the gap by artillery fire.
+Generaloberst Paul Hausser, commander of the 7th Army, ordered the positions to be "eliminated".
+Substantial forces, including the 352nd Infantry Division and several battlegroups from the 2nd SS Panzer Division inflicted many casualties on the 8th and 9th battalions of the 1st Polish Armoured Division, the counterattack was defeated.
+The battle cost the Poles most of their ammunition, leaving them in a precarious position.